RemiKalbe/cunw/README.md

 ## 🌟 Features

 - Recursively traverses a directory and collects file content
-- Generates a Markdown file representing the codebase structure and content
+- Generates a file representing the codebase structure and content
 - Supports excluding files based on glob patterns
 - Respects `.gitignore` files by default (can be disabled)
 - Allows specifying the maximum depth of directory traversal